-Working too closely from a photograph, though, has its issues, especially if the photograph you are using is not your own.
+Working too closely from a photograph though, may not bring desired results, especially if the photograph you are using is not your own.
 Direct copying from another artist is not only illegal, it can stifle your creativity and dull down your own work.
-In the following technique, you will combine some aspects of each image, but in a whole new way.
-The result will be something original, as well as a total surprise!
+I offer here an amazing technique, combining several photographs in a whole new way, resulting in something original.

-Late 19th century American painter, Albert Pinkham Ryder wrote
+— 19th century American painter, Albert Pinkham Ryder

-I decided to use Image 1 for its composition, Image 2 for color, and Image 3 for the gate in the foreground.
+For my example here, I am using the three images pictured above, and have designated Image 1 for composition, Image 2 for color, and Image 3 for the gate detail in the foreground.

-This process was so much fun I decided to try it out on another new canvas to create something more abstract and looser.
+This process was so much fun I decided to try it out on another new canvas to create something more abstract and with a looser feel.

-Comparing these final paintings to the original three references, to see how they have veered dramatically from the references, and transformed into something original.
+As before, compare this final painting to the original three references, to see how it has veered dramatically from the references, and transformed into something original.

 It has been said that nothing is original, since all artists will use, recycle or reinterpret from what they see around them, even if not consciously.
 We can’t help it, we are a product of our time and environment.
 The key is to strive to find your own vision, and subsequently make art that only you can make.
 Hopefully you will like this idea as much as I do, or perhaps will find your own ways to use reference imagery for original results.